-Not even exaggerating — learning how to start a blog has completely changed my life.
+I’m not exaggerating when I say that learning how to start a blog has completely changed my life.

 Here’s the short version of my story…

-After six months of blogging, I quit my job as a high school band director to blog full-time.
+I was working as a high school band director and started working on this site in the evenings and weekends.
+Then, after six months of blogging, I quit my steady day job to blog full-time.
 Three months later, I was outperforming my teaching income.
 And just four years after that, I’m regularly earning around $75,000/month, and my best month so far was over $155,000!